StooryGitServer/stoory-mcp-server/README.md

 Stoory MCP does not replace your AI assistant and does not perform payments or hiring decisions on its own — it prepares the task and hands the decision to you.
-Payment between client and specialist happens outside this system, directly through Stoory.
+Stoory does not process payments: client and specialist settle payment for the work directly between themselves, entirely outside Stoory.